tenstorrent/tt-example-apps/README.md

 Contributions are welcome!
 If you have any ideas or improvements, please create a new [GitHub Issue](https://github.com/tenstorrent/tt-example-apps/issues) or submit a pull request.

-💡 Join our Discord community: https://discord.gg/tenstorrent
+💡 Join our Discord community here: https://discord.gg/tenstorrent